-Sometimes the business is a stand-alone service, and sometimes it is part of another business like a car dealership or filling station.
+Sometimes the business is a stand-alone service such as an auto mechanic, and sometimes it is part of another business like a car dealership or filling station.

 Auto repair shops may specialize in specific types of repair, such as transmissions or brakes, or service other types of motorized vehicles, such as snowmobiles or recreational vehicles.